mpiorowski/svelte-init/README.md

 npm install @mpiorowski/svelte-init
 ```

-Import `@mpiorowski/svelte-init/styles.css` as soon as possible in Your app.
-If using sveltekit, you can import it in Your main `+layout.svelte`.

 ```
 import '@mpiorowski/svelte-init/styles.css';
 ```

+Import `styles.css` as soon as possible in Your app.
+If using sveltekit, you can import it in Your main `+layout.svelte`.

 And that's it, have fun :)